Volunteering in the RFSQ

 Rural Fire Brigades respond to the outbreak of fires within their local area and in surrounding areas in support of other rural fire brigades and emergency service workers.

-Rural Fire Brigades, in conjunction with Rural Operations staff, undertake a range of planning and preparation activities throughout the year to ensure communities are well prepared for the fire season.
+Rural Fire Brigades, in conjunction with Rural Fire Service Queensland staff, undertake a range of planning and preparation activities throughout the year to ensure communities are well prepared for the fire season.

 One of these activities is hazard reduction burns.
 Hazard reduction burns use fire to reduce excess vegetation and minimise the potential for bushfires to get out of control.